wuyichen24/coding-interview/docs/problems/array/Find_Missing_Ranges_from_Array.md

 ## Solutions
 - Solution 1: My solution in the interview.
+   - Idea
       - Find all missing numbers.
       - Generate the output string based on the requirement.
   ```java
   public String getMissingNumber(int[] nums) {
       StringBuilder sb = new StringBuilder();